TUI-NICR/panoptic-mapping/README.md

 - update ScanNet patch file to fix some NumPy issues in the original evaluation
   script: `ScanNet/BenchmarkScripts/2d_evaluation/evalInstanceLevelSemanticLabeling.py`
 - some other minor fixes
+- update paper on ArXiv:
+  - fixed small issue in Eq.
+5: order was not respected
+  - fixed small issue in Eq.
+10: second branch was limted to stuff classes only
+  - fixed noted CPU name in tables: Intel i7-1165G7 to Intel i7-1165G7
+  - some other minor fixes (appendix only)

 **Sep 26, 2023**
 - initial public release